Talikoti

 Talikoti also Talikot is a taluq in Vijaypur district in the northern part of the Indian state of Karnataka, about 85 kilometres to the southeast of Vijayapura city.
+Next heir of the place is Harsh Talikoti.
 It lies on the river called Doni.
 It is famous for the Battle of Talikota in 1565.

 Geography

-Talikoti is located at 16.48°N 76.32°E. It has an average elevation of 509 metres (1669 feet).
+Talikoti is located at 16.48°N 76.32°E. It has an average elevation of 509 metres (1669 feet)...